IELTS Cue Card # 247 - An important conversation you had in the past

 - what you learned from it

-and explain why you consider it to be an important conversation you had.
+and explain why it was an important conversation.

 Model Answer 1: